-Note that two pairs of channels (1/2 and 3/4) can operate in synchronized mode where all four channels share the same output waveform type, run mode option and common sample clock feed.
+Note that the two channels can operate in synchronized mode where both channels share the same output waveform type, the same run mode option and a common sample clock feed.
 In this case, the sample clock value should be programmed for channel 1 only but the other commands still require the use of inst:sel command.